polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 end
 ```

+As you see, the logic and code is very simple.

 ## 5. Improving the code

 Why do we load the _full_ fallback configuration and not just what has failed?

-That was my first approach, but depending on what we have in both `settings` and
+That was my first approach on this, but depending on what we have in both
-`mappings`, the config could be in an undetermined state.
-For example, if we
+`settings` and `mappings`, the config could be in an undetermined state.
+For
-associate a shortcut with some `utils` function or base it on a specific
+example, if we associate a shortcut with some `utils` function or base it on a
-setting.
+specific setting, that relationship would leave the code in a bad state.
+This is
+a fallback functionality; let's avoid potential issues.

 Secondly and more importantly, let's not lose focus.
 The goal here is to detect
 that there has been a problem and provide a relatively comfortable environment